Man stabbed to death in south London

 Earlier this month, an urgent investigation into the recent surge in violent crime in London was launched by members of the London Assembly.

-On Tuesday, the Metropolitan Police's assistant commissioner said there were signs the spike in violence was "stabilising".
+On Tuesday, the Met's assistant commissioner said there were signs the spike in violence was "stabilising".